MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesourcelist/nf-netwakesourcelist-netwakesourcelistgetelement.md

 ## -description

-The **NetWakeSourceListGetElement** method gets a NETWAKESOURCE object from a list of wake sources for a net adapter.
+The **NetWakeSourceListGetElement** method gets a wake source from the list of wake sources for a net adapter.

 ## -parameters